jaxxstorm/katacoda-pulumi/introduction-to-pulumi-py/first-resource-python/3-create-app.md

 ## Define our application

-Inside our app directory, let's create a small webserver that says "Hello, world!" to us.
+Inside our app directory, let's create a small webserver that says "Hello, world!" to us We'll put this in a file, `__main__.py`.

 <pre class="file" data-filename="my-first-app/app/__main__.py" data-target="replace">
 import http.server